openstack/openstack-manuals/doc/install-guide/source/preface.rst

    `OpenStack Training Labs <https://docs.openstack.org/training_labs/>`_.

 This guide documents the installation of OpenStack starting with the Pike release.
-It will cover multiple releases in the future.
+It covers multiple releases.

 .. warning::